academe/omnipay-mpay24/README.md

 ```

 If the payment request is succcessful, then a redirect is likely
-to complete 3D Secure actions:
+to be needed to complete 3D Secure actions:

 ```php
 if (! $response->isSuccessful() && $response->isRedirect()) {